 Teachers create lesson plans and teach those plans to the entire class, individually to students or in small groups, track student progress and present the information to parents, create assessments, create and reinforce classroom rules, work with school administration to prepare students to meet their full potential and achieve their dreams.

-you will find the steps and requirements needed to add you to our substitute list.
+You will find the steps and requirements to add you to our substitute list.

 Step one: If you have not done so already, please complete the online application.